snortinghat/snortinghat/README.md

 After graduating I found it interesting to dive deeper into data management - how data is collected, transformed and stored.
 I found a [course](https://karpov.courses/dataengineer) about data engineering made by the data professionals from top russian companies such as Yandex, Mail.ru, Sber.
 I started studiyng there in April, 2022.
 It was very intensive 5 months and I learned about the various types of databases, cloud technologies, big data, data modelling, ETL processes and became very excited about it.

 Now I assume I have a wide range of basic knowledge in the world of data and ready to apply it on the real world problems.
-You can see my data analytical and data engineering projests in their respective folders
+You can see my data science and data engineering projests in their respective folders

 <!--
 **snortinghat/snortinghat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.